FKyleCarlos/cprg306-assignments/README.md

     - Using more tailwind than installed css component packages.
 It's not as stylish by default but achievable with a bit more effort
     - useState can be used with different dataTypes and initial value can be declared inside useState.
 Setter easily accessible and is dynamic
     - Use of ternary operator is concise and easy.
 Works exactly the same as in C# and as injectable.

+#Week-10
+    - I can use local storage for displaying the list live.
+However this will make discrepancies.
+If the list updates successfully via local, but not in the actual database, we would be displaying inaccurate information.